Regularization from Superpositions of Time Evolutions: Introduction

 The technical core of the manuscript is an explicit short-time expansion and error bound for postselected linear combinations of evolutions, together with a discussion of the heralding (postselection) probability and its behavior under multiple steps.
 These results quantify when the interference-induced filter is negligible and when it becomes significant.

 The manuscript is organized as follows.
-Section~2 introduces the general postselected linear-combination map, derives a short-time error bound, and specializes to Gaussian time-smearing.
-Section~3 applies the resulting energy filter to representative singular quantum-mechanical kernels.
-Section~4 shows how local Gaussian smearing of couplings in scalar QFT induces a stabilizing $\phi^8$ interaction.
-Section~5 summarizes the work and outlines possible extensions.
+Section~2 introduces the general postselected linear-combination map, derives a short-time expansion, and specializes to Gaussian time-smearing.
+Section~3 discusses a closely related variant in which one coherently smears a kinetic prefactor (equivalently, a mass fluctuation) in each short-time slice, yielding a smooth momentum suppressor.
+Section~4 applies the resulting energy-filtered short-time kernel to representative singular quantum-mechanical examples.
+Section~5 shows how a local Gaussian smearing of couplings in scalar QFT induces a stabilizing $\phi^8$ interaction.
+Section~6 places the construction in relation to existing regularization, measurement, and non-Hermitian approaches.
+Section~7 summarizes the the work and outlines possible extensions.